 “Say, I want to change too,” I said.
 Then pointing to Scott I continued, “Alone.
 By myself.
-You two talk about school, or watch the Friday night college football game, it’s Wyoming versus Utah State on ESPN, or help Todd’s dad cook the steaks, or something.”
+You two talk about school, or watch the Friday night college football game, it’s Wyoming versus Utah State on ESPN, or help Todd’s dad cook the steaks, or something else that’s useful.”

 I left and went to Todd’s room and entered without knocking.

 “Hey!” he said as he turned, then saw it was me.
 I closed his bedroom door.
 He pulled on a clean pair of jeans while I watched.

 “What do you want, Tony?” he said, then wiggled his eyebrows.
 “Need to check out my fab body?”